- A level requirements: ABB

 Taking this module will introduce students to some topics in contemporary epistemology.
 These will include some traditional questions about knowledge, and some of the main views that have been held about them.
 The module will also cover contemporary topics such as expertise, bias, epistemic justice, scientific knowledge, ignorance and fake news.
 Because these topics are relatively new, students will have the opportunity to engage with new and cutting-edge research in these areas.
 They will also have the opportunity to reflect on their own practices, especially on how they access information online.

 This module is cognate with politics and economics, as well as with the philosophy of mathematics, and is required for students taking Mathematics and Philosophy.
 It is taught via 11 one-hour lectures and 11 one-hour seminars.
-There are online quizzes and short writing tasks associated with each lecture, which together are worth 10% of the module mark.
-During term-time students write an essay, which counts for 30% of the mark.
-A seen two-hour examination contributes the remaining 60%.
+Seminar discussion will be assessed and count towards 10% of the module result.
+During term-time students write an essay, which counts for 40% of the mark.
+A seen two-hour examination contributes the remaining 50%.

 This module familiarises students with some of the main issues, theories and arguments in contemporary political philosophy.
 Taking this module will enhance your abilities to analyse political arguments and theories and to identify the philosophical assumptions that underly political claimsregarding such controversial issues as justice, freedom and equality.
 Thus the module is highly appropriate to students studying politics, economics and other disciplines where identifying and assessing the assumptions and ideologies underlying claims and policies is important.
 The module is taught by lecture (1 hour per week) and seminar (1 hour per week).
 Assessment is via a 2 hour exam (comprising 60% of the module mark) and a 2,000 word essay (30% of the module mark).
 Students also take it in turns to give one 5-10 minute seminar presentation that provides the remaining 10% of the module mark.